bniebuhr/movecology/README.md

 - data cleaning and regularizing for animal GPS movement data;
 - building home range accumulation curves based on MCP and KDE appraches;
 - a presentation on integrated step-selection approach to understand resource selection and animal movement;
-- performing predictions for large maps and datasets;
+- performing linear model predictions for large maps and datasets;
 - fitting multiple models to animal movement data, according to [Da Silveira et al. (2016)](http://journals.plos.org/plosone/article?id=10.1371%2Fjournal.pone.0156688).

 Most of the folders have further description within them.